 We’ve put some tips to help prevent metabolic bone disease in chameleons below:

 - Gut load all insects with calcium before feeding them to your chameleon

 - Dust all insects with vitamin A before feeding them to your chameleon

 - Make sure your chameleon has access to appropriate UVB lighting.

 Chameleon mouth disease is also known as ‘mouth rot’ and can be caused by bacteria or viruses.
 It’s not that common in chameleons and is usually also linked to poor husbandry conditions.

 It usually starts off with some kind of injury in a chameleon’s mouth, which then gets contaminated by microorganisms.
-Make sure there is nothing sharp in a chameleon’s tank which could cause an injury.
+Make sure there is nothing sharp in a chameleon’s

 Signs of mouth rot in chameleons include:

 - Material (discharge) exiting or surrounding the mouth or on the teeth